 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

 The Human Fertilisation and Embryology Act 2008 contained provisions enabling two females in a same-sex couple to register a birth from 1 September 2009 onwards.
 In addition, the Marriages (Same Sex Couples) Act 2013 enabled same-sex couples to get married in England and Wales from 29 March 2014.
-Because of the small numbers of births registered to same-sex couples:
+There are a small number of births registered to same-sex couples.
+As a result:

 From the 2012 data year, we changed the method used for reporting National Statistics Socio-economic Classification (NS-SEC) for birth statistics.
 We now use the combined method, which uses the most advantaged NS-SEC of either parent rather than just the father's NS-SEC.
 These changes were detailed in Proposed changes to birth statistics by Socio-economic Classification.
 The impact of switching to the combined approach was assessed in A combined approach to National Statistics Socio-economic Classification.

-The difference, between the old and new data, in the proportion of married women reporting previous births is larger than was expected purely from the question change.
-More information can be found in Quality assurance of new data on birth registrations, as a result of changes to the Population Statistics Act – from May 2012 onwards.
+The difference, between the old and new data, in the proportion of married women reporting previous births was larger than expected purely from the question change.
+More information can be found in Quality assurance of new data on birth registrations, as a result of changes to the Population Statistics Act - from May 2012 onwards.
 This article also provides background to the changes and provides high-level findings from the new data collected in 2012 and 2013.
-As a result of these findings, changes were made to the Registration Online (RON) system in January 2016 to ensure the birth being registered is excluded from the number of previous children born to the mother; further quality assurance is being conducted on 2016 data.
+As a result of these findings, changes were made to the Registration Online (RON) system in January 2016 to ensure the birth being registered is excluded from the number of previous children born to the mother.

 There is a large degree of comparability in birth statistics between countries within the UK; all figures are based on the details collected when births are registered.
 We quality assure and publish birth statistics for England and Wales.
 Similarly, National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA) quality assure and publish birth statistics for their own countries.

 The definitions and classifications used across the UK in the production of birth statistics are consistent (for example, the definition of a stillbirth and the use of the Standard Occupational Classification) but there are some differences in the methods used.
-For example, we code only 10% of job titles using our standard automatic coding tool whereas NRS and NISRA code 100% of job titles and use different coding tools.
-We impute missing values for some data items whereas NRS and NISRA do not impute.
-These differences are believed to have a negligible impact on the comparability of the statistics.
+For example, we code only 10% of job titles whereas NRS and NISRA code 100% of job titles and use different coding tools.

 The National Statistics Socio-economic classification (NS-SEC) and Standard Occupational Classification (SOC) are used in our birth statistics.
 NISRA publishes birth statistics by father's NS-SEC.
 NRS does not publish birth statistics by father's NS-SEC but such information is available upon request.

-To aid comparison across the UK and internationally, annual birth statistics for the UK and its constituent countries, and the birth rate for international countries are published in the Vital statistics: population and health reference tables.
+To aid comparison across the UK and internationally, annual birth statistics for the UK and its constituent countries, and the birth rate for international countries are published in the Vital statistics in the UK: births, deaths and marriages reference tables.

 Internationally, we provide data to Eurostat each year to allow publication of UK birth figures alongside those for other European countries.